sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/development_environment.md

 ### Enabling Sourcegraph extensions outside a Sourcegraph instance

-As Sourcegraph extensions are in alpha, you must manually enable them in the browser extension settings by clicking on the Sourcegraph icon to the right of the address bar, then click the gear (⚙️) icon and tick the **Use extensions** checkbox.
+As Sourcegraph extensions are in alpha, you must manually enable them in the browser extension:
+- Click the Sourcegraph icon to the right of the address bar
+- Click the gear ⚙️ icon
+- Check the **Use extensions** checkbox

 <img src="img/enable-sourcegraph-extensions.png" width="400" />